 The WAHL clipper comes with a “crunch” blade technology.
 There is also a thumb adjuster taper that is used to taper the length of hair.
 So you can achieve smooth fades with its blades and its adjuster.

 As mentioned earlier, the blades open up to a full 1 and close at 3.
 So with the blade guards, you can blend different hair textures.
 For example, I wanted a tight fade, so I used the ½ guard to blend between the open and closed guards.
 And it did a good job.

 What I Like

 What Can Improve

-This Wahl clipper is a reliable fade clipper.
+The Wahl Professional 5-Star Legend is a reliable fade clipper.
 This is one reason why it also falls within the best barber clippers for fades category.
 When the adjusting lever is set properly, a taper with phenomenal results is achieved, unlike cheap clippers.
 The materials used for this clipper are solid, only on rare occasions that the blades may need to be realigned.

 The Oster fast feed clipper is an efficient fade clipper.
 It is an all-round clipper that does not produce much noise when running.

 Best for beginners, lightweight, and whisper-quiet.